Random Thoughts (3)

 From such questions, investigations are born.

-The fact that the interview was going to be less than an hour before airing leaving little time to edit and only supposed to last 20 to 25 minutes (and she was late even for that) lends credence to the strategy that she as going to do a drive-by.
+The fact that the interview was going to take place less than an hour before airing, leaving little time to edit, and was only supposed to last 20 to 25 minutes (and she was late even for that), lends credence to the strategy that she was going to do a drive-by.
 A confirmation of that came the next morning when the legacy media decided to use a style guide of calling her performance “feisty.”
-You go girl.
+You go, girl.

-It was a risky strategy at best because it depends on the interviewer deciding to yield to the tempo and initiative to the interviewee in fear of being called a bully, but Baier didn’t do fall into that trap and instead kept pushing her to answer his questions.
+It was a risky strategy at best because it depended on the interviewer deciding to yield the tempo and initiative to the interviewee in fear of being called a bully.
+But Baier didn’t fall into that trap and instead kept pushing her to answer his questions.

 2) Is this is a Kinsley Gaffe, a column-version of a hostage video, or something else?

-From a David Brooks’s column the other day:
+From a David Brooks column the other day:

 “On these, as on so many other issues, the position that is held by a vast majority of Americans is unsayable in highly educated progressive circles.
 The priesthood has established official doctrine, and woe to anyone who contradicts it.”